[Featured Image Description: Book cover for ‘Why Johnny Doesn’t Flap.’]

 This is urgent to me and this is why I am desperate to make you understand –

-And because of books like these, because of misinformation even in the upper echelons of education, doctors, teachers, disability ‘specialists,’ and the members of judicial system have no idea how competent we really are.
+Because of books like these, because of misinformation even in the upper echelons of education, doctors, teachers, disability ‘specialists,’ and members of judicial system have no idea how competent we really are.

 Please, I’m begging you – this is urgent.
-We need to fight misunderstandings.
+We need to fight this.

 We need to listen to disabled people.

 Listen to the voices of actually disabled people

 - Center on a disabled character in their own voice.

 - Are created by makers who are actually disabled, or who extensively consult with actually disabled adults.